wkweigel/DELTA/README.md

   - BB file (contains smiles and IDs for all the building blocks)
   - DE file (contains the pool of BBs IDs to use for each Diversity Element)

 The BB file is located in the root directory.
-Each DEL uses a seperate DE file located in the "Library BB Groups" folder.
+Each DEL uses a separate DE file located in the "Library BB Groups" folder.
 Unique sets of BBs are first generated using the Library Set module.
-Each set of BBs is then assembled into the final DEL compound using the Reactions module.
-The assembly of the DEL is perormed with a series of reactions using RDKit and various strings of reaction smarts.
+Each set of BBs is then assembled into the final DEL compound using the Reac-tions module.
+The assembly of the DEL is performed with a series of reactions using RDKit and various strings of reaction smarts.
 See the GenerateLibraries notebook for more information.